foucdeg/x-plane-map-electron/README.md

 This repository holds the desktop app for [airspaces.app](https://airspaces.app).

 The repository for the online version of Airspaces is located at [foucdeg/airspaces](https://github.com/foucdeg/airspaces).
 The desktop app is here, but no longer in active development.
-This is why this repositoryu is archived.
+This is why this repository is archived.

 For any questions, you are welcome to either post an issue on [foucdeg/airspaces](https://github.com/foucdeg/airspaces) or send me an email at foucauld.degeorges@gmail.com .